gap-system/gap/INSTALL.md

-To help with this tedious process, we ship a shell script called `bin/BuildPackages.sh` that will compile most of the packages that require compilation on Unix systems (including Linux and OS X) with sufficiently many libraries, headers and tools available.
+To help with this tedious process, we ship a shell script called `bin/BuildPackages.sh` that will compile most of the packages that require compilation on Unix systems (including Linux and macOS) with sufficiently many libraries, headers and tools available.
 To use it, change to the `gap-4.X.Y/pkg` directory and execute the script like this: